influencer marketing · singapore

 Three things: source creators globally for SG-headquartered sponsors, broker rates and contracts in English with APAC time-zone coverage, and handle compliance for crypto and finance brands that account for a big share of local spend.

 Singapore is the easiest English-language hub for buy-side work.
-It is not the place to look for a deep local creator roster.
+It is a weaker place to look for a deep local creator roster.
 For audience reach you almost always pair SG budget with creators based in the US, UK, Australia, or the Philippines.